w3c/wai-interactive-lists/README.md

 - `bundle install`
 - `netlify link` accept the git remote option

-### Build and serve during dev
+### Build and Serve

-- `netlify buid && netlify dev` - no watch HMR etc so rerun to re build
+- `netlify buid && netlify dev` - no file watch, HMR etc so ^C and re run to re build